Iceteavanill/NFC_message_switcher/README.md

 ### Power

-Power provider is the energy harvesting mode of the ST25DV04K, the power source is a NFC capable device that is in close proximity of the PCB.
+Power provider is the energy harvesting mode of the ST25DV04K, the power source is a NFC capable device that is in proximity of the PCB.
 It is buffered via a 47μF capacitor.
 Because of that, it is essential to keep the power consumption of the ATtiny as low as possible.
 Consult the source code for more details.